 • Our industry is recession and pandemic-resistant, showing quality performance relative to other businesses in challenging times

-• Solid historical growth rates of four to five percent, the pandemic’s spike of 8-12 percent growth, with a good outlook on future growth rates.
+• Solid historical growth rates of four to five percent, the pandemic’s spike of 8-12 percent growth, with a good outlook on future growth rates in 2023 and beyond.

 • Pricing power, where pet owners are already willing to pay for the healthcare of their pets